blkdr/dotfiles/README.md

 * vim (+ vundle)
 * awesomewm +4

-Note that this files are my personal configuration for my work environment so somethings should be modified to satisfy your needs.
+Note that this files are my personal configuration for my work environment so some things should be modified to satisfy your needs.

-Which thins?
+Which things?
 I'll try to explain some of them and add some screenshots (which ill be adding soon).

 ## Clone repository